Vote by Mail

 An Application for Ballot for Qualified Voter Admitted to Hospital, Nursing

-Home or Rehabilitation Center Not More Than 14 Days Before an Election form must be completed by the voter and admitting physician, then delivered to the Election Commission office by a relative of the voter or a registered voter of the same precinct as voter to receive a Vote by Mail ballot.
+Home or Rehabilitation Center Not More Than 14 Days Before an Election form must be completed by the voter and admitting physician, then delivered to the Election Division office by a relative of the voter or a registered voter of the same precinct as voter to receive a Vote by Mail ballot.

 - Download the Application for Ballot for Qualified Voter Admitted to Hospital, Nursing Home or Rehabilitation Center (PDF) in

 - Contact the Election Division for additional information.

 The Federal Voting Assistance Program (FVAP) website provides information to U.S. citizens covered by the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).